C-gyeltshen/C-gyeltshen.github.io/_posts/2024-02-27-DBMS101_Flipclass2.md

 #### ERD Diagram for E-Health Record (Steps):

-1.Listed all the entities such as patients, appointments, doctors, medical conditions, and medications.
+1. Listed all the entities such as patients, appointments, doctors, medical conditions, and medications.

-2.Listed all the attributes that each entity must have.
+2. Listed all the attributes that each entity must have.

-3.Designed the flow of entities.
+3. Designed the flow of entities.

-4.Drew the relationships between entities.
+4. Drew the relationships between entities.

-5.Determined the possible cardinality and added all the cardinality signs in every relationship.
+5. Determined the possible cardinality and added all the cardinality signs in every relationship.